 Joint Tenants (JTEN)

-This form of ownership is common between a parent and child, and in any other situation where parties want ownership to pass immediately and automatically to the survivor.
+This form of ownership is common between a parent and child, and in any other situation, parties want ownership to pass immediately and automatically to the survivor.

 Tenants in Common (TEN COM)

-Each owner is regarded by the law as owning separate and distinct shares of the same property.
+The law regards each owner as owning separate and distinct shares of the same property.

 No right of survivorship, meaning that if one owner dies, that owner's interest will be part of their estate and pass by inheritance to that owner's devisees or heirs, either by will or by intestate succession.
 Also, as each owner has an interest in the property, they may, in the absence of any restriction agreed to between all owners, sell or otherwise deal with the interest in the property during their lifetime, like any other property interest.